stepanataccolade/docsv2/sources/parallel_tests.md

 page_keywords: parallel, testing, CI/CD

 # Parallelizing Tests across Your Builds
-With a subscription you can run builds in parallel, and you can exploit this to run your tests faster than ever!
+This guide explains how you can run builds in parallel on Shippable and run your tests faster than ever!
 This can be done by partitioning your tests into groups, and having each one of your minions run one of the groups.
 This example will be in the context of a rails app with rspec, but the same concept can be applied to whatever stack.

 The first step is to add this to your app's shippable.yml file: